dankiel0/Map-Editor/README.md

 # Map-Editor
-Makes tile maps for RPGs or platformers, specifically, for the use of bbGL.
+Makes tile maps for RPGs or platformers